Directions Solve For X Round To The Nearest Tenth

 • Forgetting to perform the inverse operation on both sides of the equation: If you only do it on one side, the equation will no longer be balanced.

-• Misapplying inverse operations: Here's one way to look at it: subtracting when you should be adding, or dividing when you should be multiplying.
+• Misapplying inverse operations: Take this: subtracting when you should be adding, or dividing when you should be multiplying.

 • Rounding too early: Wait until you have the exact decimal value before rounding to the nearest tenth.
 Rounding too early can lead to inaccuracies.